-We reflect on the highlights focusing on the local government six strategic Agenda.
+Mid-year performance report and the summary of achievements over the past five years of the previous council.
+The reflection is done in line with the local government six strategic Agenda.
 (1. KPAS- Spatial Planning and Rational, 2.
 Basic Service Delivery 3.
 Local Economic Development and Planning.
 4. Financial Viability and Management, 5.
 Municipal Transformation and Organizational Development, 6.Good Governance and Public Participation.)